Parsl/parslguts/pickle.rst

 I've talked about Pickle in more depth and outside of the Parsl context at PyCon Lithuania (TODO: link slides and video)

 Proxystore - reference its use in Parsl, and reference a citation for just proxystore.
 TODO

+Serialising functions is a hard part of programming languages, especially in a language that wasn't designed for this, and parsl is constantly pushing up against those limits. have a look at https://www.unison-lang.org/ if you're interested in languages which are trying to do this from the start.